 The Board of Directors have implemented an effective committee structure to assist in the discharge of its responsibilities.
-The committees and their members are listed on page 1 of this report.
+The committees and their members are listed on page 5 of this report.
 Membership of the Audit and Remuneration Committees is comprised exclusively of non-executive Directors.
 Attendance at the Audit and Remuneration Committee meetings is set out in the table below:

 Audit Committee Remuneration Committee

-Meetings held during the year 2 1
+Meetings held during the year 2

-Seamus P. FitzPatrick 2/2 1/1
+Seamus P. FitzPatrick 2/2

-Louis J. Maquire 2/2 1/1
+Louis J. Maguire 2/2 -

+Brendan McMorrow (appointed 15

+November 2018) 2/2 N/A